 PETG is an advancement from the original polymer called PET.
 To create the successor, ethylene glycol in the molecular chain with a larger monomer will blend with cyclohexane dimethanol, which will play a key role in stopping the crystallization with PET.

-PETG boasts better heat resistance than PET which helps in lowering the melting point and inhibit crystallization.
+PETG boasts better heat resistance than PET, which helps lower the melting point and inhibits crystallization.

 - As polyethylene terephthalate glycol is a copolymer, it possesses properties of PET and glycol.
 The blend also reduces the overheating issues quite prevalent in PET.

 - It doesn’t require drying before processing in thermoforming and has a fast thermoforming cycle – brake formable up to 0.080″ thickness.

 - Excellent impact resistance, on par with mainstream thermoplastics, and less brittle than acrylic.
 Cost-effective compared with polycarbonate and polyethylene.

 - Fantastic chemical resistance on par with other thermoplastics

 - Requires a heating plate to avoid warping in ABS 3D printing.

 - Poor moisture resistance is advisable to keep it dry and cool.

 - Good thermal stability with easy extrusion.